amarh/openPLM/trunk/docs/devel/architecture.rst

 Others
 +++++++

-A complete list of documented modules is available :doc:`here </modules>`.
+A complete list of documented modules is available :doc:`here <modules>`.

 Custom applications